 Graduate students may submit a Certificate of Defending Student Status form to the Graduate School after obtaining the appropriate departmental signatures.
-International students enrolling in Defending Student Status must also submit a Request for Reduced Enrollment form, which is available in the International Graduate Student Services office.
+International students enrolling in Qualifying for Start of Semester Defense Exception must also submit a Request for Reduced Enrollment form, which is available in the International Graduate Student Services office.

 International students must defend within the first 5 weeks of the semester in order to maintain immigration status.

-Degree completion for international students on DSS is the date of submission of the ETD.
+Degree completion for international students on SSDE is the date of submission of the ETD.

 Scheduling of the final examination and defense means that you have completed all work on the thesis/dissertation and the only thing left is the taking of the final examination and defense.

 International students who have some research or writing remaining in order to finish their thesis or dissertation and who cannot apply for and defend within the first 5 weeks of the semester are required to enroll for 3 credit hours.
 The 3-hour enrollment documents the need to be physically present on campus for the semester, utilizing university resources and pursuing degree requirements (which is required for continued eligibility for F-1 or J1 status).

 International students at the end of their programs and carrying less than full time hours must remember that, for immigration purposes, your academic program ends when you defend and submit your thesis or dissertation.
 After the submission of your ETD (within 14 days of your defense), you have a grace period (60 days for F-1, 30 days for J-1) during which you may begin your practical training, change your visa status, or leave the United States.
 After the submission of your ETD, you may no longer work on or off campus unless you have a valid work authorization.